 The spread betting company pays you your £30 winnings and has made a £10 profit itself!
 That’s the idea behind spread betting and why a “spread” is used instead of a single fixed number.
-If the buying and selling price were the same number, the winner would get what the loser lost, and the spread betting company wouldn’t be able to profit from the service.
+If the buying and selling prices were the same, the winner would get what the loser lost, and the spread betting company wouldn’t be able to profit from the service.

 You can bet on most things with football spread betting.
 The following are some of the more popular markets.

 - Total goals – Total goals in the game.

 - Shirt numbers – Aggregate shirt numbers of all scorers.

 - Corners – Total corners in a match.

 - Bookings – Total bookings points in a match.
 Yellow given 10 points and red 25 points (SpreadEx)